 In the drive to generate cash flow – and in a textbook response to declining demand – wholesale prices of polished diamonds declined, brought very near to the point of complete loss of margins (and in some cases, past that point, according to polishers) in the past few months.

-The general sentiment was that prices should not be allowed to slip down any further.
+The general sentiment at the Las Vegas trade shows was that prices should not be allowed to slip down any further.
 Wholesalers want to protect their bottom line and the value of their inventory for obvious reasons.
 More than that, they are showing confidence in the value of their product.
 This is very important.
 At some point, they need to refuse lower prices or risk losing the confidence retailers have in it.
 This confidence is eroding anyway at the consumer level and needs to be addressed on different fronts.

 4. A Growing Realization That Enduring Economic Diamond Value Needs To Be Addressed